lexnederbragt/doconce_demo/README.md

 Note that on <https://lexnederbragt.github.io/doconce_demo/>, the markdown version will be rendered as html.

-Also check out rendered files [on github](https://github.com/lexnederbragt/doconce_demo).
+Also check out the files as rendered [on github](https://github.com/lexnederbragt/doconce_demo).

+* `doconce` links to the doconce file used to create the different output formats
+* `commands` lists the unix commands used to convert the `doconce`

 # Text

-Demonstrates a text with python code, a figure and some math converted to different formats.
+Demonstrates a text with python code, a table and a figure and some math converted to different formats.

 |Subject|doconce|commands|html|pdf|ipynb|markdown|
 |-------|-------|--------|----|---|-----|--------|